32naosummitkiya26-collab/Blade-Convert-Hub-Plus/How-To-Use.md

 For information on controlling access rights, see User Management.

 # 🔄 Convert
+This is where it's most used.
+### Select a folder and proceed with the analysis
+Select the folder you want to convert from the dropdown and click the Get File Info button.
+Then select a framework and proceed with Doctype Analysis, HTML Analysis, and Head Analysis.<br>
+This dropdown lists your personal folders, projects for which you are an administrator, and projects for which you have been granted conversion permissions.

+Up to this point, there shouldn't be any problems.
+The currently included templates have been tested, so there's no need to worry.<br>
+You can check the results of each analysis in the message window on the right.
+However, if the commonality rate in the Head analysis is extremely low, you should be careful.
+This may be because unrelated files or files with completely different structures have been mixed in.
+You can convert them as is, but this will increase the amount of source code output to the child view.
+If you don't need these files, it's best to remove them.

+Once the Head analysis is complete, you can check the conversion results so far.
+It's still incomplete, though.
+For example, in Laravel, you can see the conversion results by clicking the xxx.blade.php link, and you can check the original source code by clicking Orig.

+Laravel assets are placed directly under the public directory and loaded using the asset() function, while Django assets are placed directly under the static directory and loaded using the {% static %} tag.<br>
+***Users who have been granted copy permissions in user management will see a link to the conversion results, but users who do not have the permissions will not be able to see them.
+This means they cannot view the results or copy and paste them.***
 # 👥 User Management
 Here you can register, change, or delete access rights for projects for which you are the administrator.
 ![4](https://github.com/user-attachments/assets/d451896e-1645-468b-bc79-0da0f1450dce)